-**Note: The School Division implemented accounting regulation GASB Statement No. 84, which pulled the Student Activity Funds into the main Annual Comprehensive Financial Report (ACFR).
+**The School Division implemented accounting regulation GASB Statement No. 84, which pulled the Student Activity Funds into the main Annual Comprehensive Financial Report (ACFR) as a Special Revenue Fund.
 Detailed School Receipts and Disbursements are included as supplementary information.
-The Annual School Report was incorporated as supplementary information as well.
+The Annual School Report was also incorporated as supplementary information.

 2021 Budget Blog